Potential Project List¶

 The idea is to have a special implementation of list objects which is used

 myslice = mylist[a:b]: the new list is not constructed

 immediately, but only when (and if)

 mylist are mutated.

 Our cpyext C-API compatiblity layer can now run upstream NumPy unmodified.
-Release PyPy2.7-v5.4 still fails about 60 of the ~6000 test in the NumPy test suite.
-We could use help analyzing the failures and fixing them either as patches to upstream NumPy, or as fixes to PyPy.
+Release PyPy2.7-v6.0 still fails about 10 of the ~6000 test in the NumPy test suite.
+We need to improve our ctypes structure -> memoryview conversions, and to refactor the way NumPy adds docstrings.

 We also are looking for help in how to hijack NumPy dtype conversion and ufunc calls to allow the JIT to make them fast, using our internal _numpypy module.